 The most memorable part of travel is often the “in-between” bits, and this was especially true in the Gobi.
 We watched a local family assembling

 Here are a few of the other unique experiences to look out for when traveling in Mongolia:

-At this annual festival, held each July, overweight men, wearing nothing more than boots, their underwear
+At this annual festival, held each July, burly men, wearing nothing more than boots, their underwear

 As well as wrestling, the festival features the nomadic sports of horse-racing, ankle-bone shooting